oracle-devrel/leagueoflegends-optimizer/hols/mlwithoci/improvingmodel/improvingmodel.md

 ## What Now?

 In short, the first model that we developed in the first workshop of this workshop series, didn't consider enough variables.
 The results of the first ML model were no better than using simple statistics and heavily relied on additional statistics support to make a bit more sense.

-After expanding the model further, we saw that the model could make predictions much more accurately (about 81% accuracy with a 60 second ceiling fit time).
+After expanding the model further, we saw that our models can make predictions much more accurately (**80-85% accuracy** with a relatively low maximum fit time).

 While the model is pretty good, it doesn't have a practical side that we can use and take advantage of.
 This is what we're going to explore in the next workshop's lab.